GuillaumeIsabelleX/metazot/README.md

 = 5.1 =

-* Zotpress now requires version 3.5 of WordPress.
+* Metazot now requires version 3.5 of WordPress.
 * New!
 In-text citation attributes "and" and "separator" for greater flexibility in format and style.
 * New!
 Bibliography shortcode attributes "showtags" for displaying a citation's tags and "target" for HTML5 compliance.
 * New!
-Enable or disable Zotpress Reference Widget for specific post types.
+Enable or disable Metazot Reference Widget for specific post types.
 * Updated import script, including compliance testing and friendly error messages.
 * Updated style names, e.g. mla is now modern-language-association.
 * Updated look and feel to match WordPress 3.8+.